Coronavirus – Instructions for individual taxpayers

 The due dates for filing and paying taxes have not changed.

 Please note that the opening hours of tax offices have been restricted due to the coronavirus.
 We do not recommend visiting tax offices.
 You can use our e-services, call our telephone service or contact us by post.
+When visiting the tax office, please keep safety distance and follow the official recommendation to wear a face mask.

 You can change the tax rate on your tax card